Sourcemap Explorer

 Expensive by developer standards

 Entry pricing is in the hundreds-of-dollars-per-month range; useful features are in the four-figure tier.
 Not a casual buy.
+For a company already paying for SimilarTech for sales workflows the developer access comes 'free' as a side effect, but a developer cannot self-serve onto SimilarTech the way they can self-install Sourcemap Explorer.

 No sourcemap reading, no version extraction